baselinrhq/baselinr/docs/guides/DRIFT_DETECTION.md

 Drift detection can be configured at multiple levels:

 1. **Global configuration** (`drift_detection` section) - Default values that apply to all tables and columns
-2. **Dataset-level overrides** (`datasets` section) - Table/schema/database-specific drift settings
+2. **Contract-level overrides** (ODCS contracts) - Table-specific drift settings via contract customProperties
 3. **Type-specific thresholds** - Adjusts sensitivity based on column data type (numeric, categorical, etc.)
 4. **Column-level configuration** - Per-column drift settings (see [Column-Level Configuration Guide](COLUMN_LEVEL_CONFIGS.md))

-**Important**: Dataset-level drift overrides (strategy, thresholds, baselines) must be defined in the `datasets` section, not in the global `drift_detection` section.
+**Important**: Dataset-level drift overrides (strategy, thresholds, baselines) should be defined in ODCS contracts using customProperties (e.g., `baselinr.drift.strategy.{table}`), not in the global `drift_detection` section.
 The global section should only contain default values.

 ### Global Configuration